 APPLICANTS WITH INTERNATIONAL CREDENTIALS

-Applicants to New York University who are neither U.S. citizens nor permanent residents of the United States must complete the Application for Admission to Undergraduate Study available online.
+Applicants to New York University who are neither U.S. citizens nor permanent residents of the United States must complete the Common Application available online.
 Please indicate on the application for admission your country of citizenship, and if you are currently residing in the United States, your current visa status.